rutujaac/pebblo-docs-private/docs/gh_pages/daemon.md

 # Pebblo Daemon

-## Overview

 Pebblo has two components.

 1. Pebblo Daemon
-2. Pebblo Langchain SafeLoader
+1. Pebblo Safe DocumentLoader for Langchain

 This document describes how to `Pebblo Daemon` works to enable any Langchain Gen-AI application with deep data visibility on the types of Topics and Entities ingested through Document Loaders.
 For more details on how Pebblo enabled your Langchain RAG application see this [Pebblo SafeLoader](/pebblo-docs/rag.html) document.